 The course is part of this learning path

-In this course, we'll learn about Arrays in Java.
+In this course, we'll learn the object-oriented concept in Java.

 - Anyone looking to get Oracle Java Certification

 - Those who want to learn the Java Programming language from scratch

 - Java developers who want to increase their knowledge

 - Beginners with no previous coding experience in Java programming

 - Those who want to learn tips and tricks in Oracle Certified Associate – Java SE 8 Programmer certification exams